 Last Minute Bargains?

-Unlike domestic flights where purchasing far in advance is the best way to get a cheap flight we’ve noticed that sometimes prices start high for two to six month advance purchase but drop by as much as 30% for two to four weeks advance purchase.
+Unlike domestic flights where purchasing far in advance is often the best way to get a cheap flight we’ve noticed that sometimes prices start high for six month advance purchase but drop by as much as 50% two to four weeks ahead when seats are still available.
 Perhaps this is because people are willing to pay more for the security of knowing they have a flight and can make hotel and activity reservations.

-Waiting could mean the dates you desire are no longer available or the rates actually go up but if you’re flexible and can choose other dates it could save you a few hundred bucks.
-Don’t wait until the last minute to book for a planned vacation, but if you’re thinking about flying to Costa Rica on the spur of the moment the airfares might pleasantly surprise you.
+Don’t wait until the last minute to book for a planned vacation – you could end up paying way more or losing deposits on lodging etc. if you decide airfare is too expensive.
+However, if you’re thinking about flying to Costa Rica on the spur of the moment the airfares might pleasantly surprise you.

 While hotel, rent a car, domestic flights and tour prices certainly decrease in the off season airfare to Costa Rica doesn’t necessarily.
 Airlines cut their capacity dramatically and some even stop flying altogether instead of operating partially full flights or offering bargain fares.
 There may be a few deals around but overall airfare tends to be similar or even higher in the low season.

 Browsing History, Location & Other Information May Target You For Higher Prices

 The same search done at the same time by different people using different computers in different places may result in different prices – it’s called dynamic pricing.

 Frommer’s recently published an article noting that searches from computers located in affluent zip codes resulted in higher priced hotel rooms on some of the major travel websites.

 This isn’t a new phenomenon.
 In 2012 the Wall Street Journal found that Orbitz increased travel prices by 30% for Mac users.
 However, in 2017 executive orders in the U.S. significantly reduced individuals rights to protect their information and allowed internet service providers to offer personal data for sale on the open market.